swanandthequant/Decision-Tree-algorithim-Project/README.md

+# Decision Tree Project

+This project applies **Decision Trees** for both classification and regression problems.
+The goal was to understand how decision trees are constructed and how they can be tuned for better performance.

+---

-## datasets
+## Dataset
-I Imported IRis dataset Using the  SKlearn.Dataset for Classifier Problem Statement For Regression Problem Statement I imported the Diabetes Dataset from the same library
+- For **Classification**: Imported the **Iris dataset** using `sklearn.datasets`.
+- For **Regression**: Imported the **Diabetes dataset** from the same library.

+---

-## Methodolody
+## Methodology
-1. Model Training(The Data camed clean)
+1. Model Training (the data camed clean, so no preprocessing needed).
-2. Hyper Parameter Tuning (Using Grid Search CV and Randamized Search CV)
+2. Hyperparameter Tuning (using Grid Search CV and Randamized Search CV).
-3. Model Evaluation (using,accuracy_score,confusion_matrix,classification_report)
+3. Model Evaluation with:
+   - accuracy_score
+   - confusion_matrix
+   - classification_report

+---

-## what I learned
+## What I Learned
-I learned about How the Decision Trees are made is derived How can we Train our model usinfg decision Tree
+- How Decision Trees are made and derived step by step.
+- How to train models usinfg Decision Tree algorithm.
+- The importance of tuning depth and other parameters to avoid overfitting.

+---

-Thank you everyone
+Thank you everyone 🙏

-Swanand patil
+— Swanand Patil